Surviving the Holidays: Tips to Help Older Adults Savor the Season

 5. Recognize the signs of seasonal depression.

-The Centers for Disease Control and Prevention (CDC) estimate that 7 million adults over the age of 65 experience depression.
+The Centers for Disease Control and Prevention (CDC) estimates that 7 million adults over the age of 65 experience depression.
 Why?
-Because depression can be triggered by certain health conditions, and even medications.
+Because depression can be triggered by certain health conditions and even medications.
 It can also become more likely when an older adult is adjusting to a significant change, such as a loss, illness or home relocation.
 The holiday season can intensify depression and its symptoms for older adults.
 If you or someone you love is experiencing deep feelings of sadness or anxiety, a change in eating or sleeping habits or loss of interest in daily activities and/or personal hygiene, see your doctor.

 6. Try to maintain a schedule and routine.

 While it may not be possible to maintain every routine during the busy holiday season, keeping some structure can be invaluable for older adults.
 Predictability and consistency in schedule and routine can help improve quality of life.
-And studies have shown that routines can help reduce stress and anxiety; enhance feelings of safety, security and confidence; and aid in better sleep.
+Studies have shown that routines can help reduce stress and anxiety; enhance feelings of safety, security and confidence; and aid in better sleep.
 While some routines can have some degree of flexibility, there is one that cannot – and that is the medication schedule.
 Be sure to keep it on track as holiday activities take hold.
 Consider calendar reminders, alerts or alarms to help ensure older adults continue prescribed dosage and schedule for important medications.

 7. Get adequate sleep.

 Getting effective, restorative sleep can be a challenge for older adults.
 The aging process, chronic health conditions and certain medications can disrupt sleep.
 And contrary to popular belief, people don’t need less sleep as they age.
 Older adults require about the same amount of sleep as their 20-year-old counterparts.
-Sleep deprivation can effect mood, memory and cognition – among other things – in older adults.
+Sleep deprivation can affect mood, memory and cognition – among other things – in older adults.
 And it can have an impact on their ability to enjoy the holiday season.
-So don’t shortchange sleep in favor of more holiday activities.
-And be sure older adults get plenty of rest after traveling, when the body may need extra time to recover.
+So don’t shortchange sleep in favour of more holiday activities.
+And be sure older adults get plenty of rest after travelling, when the body may need extra time to recover.

 8. Find ways to include everyone in activities.

 It can be difficult – and even emotional – for older adults whose age or health prevent them from participating in activities or playing their traditional holiday roles.
 Think about new ways to get them involved.
 For example, break down meal-preparation tasks and assign appropriate roles to family members young and old.
 Plan games or activities that can be enjoyed by everyone.
-Tag-team on gift wrapping or shopping.
+Tag team on gift wrapping or shopping.